debjani-bhowmick/DRLND-continous-learning/Report.md

 ## Learning Algorithm

-The algorithm implemented to solve this environment is Deep Deterministic Policy Gradient which combines both Q-learning and Policy gradients.
-At its core, it uses a stochastic behavior policy for good exploration but estimates a deterministic target policy, which is much easier to learn.This is a model-free, off-policy actor-critic algorithm using deep function approximators that can learn policies in high-dimensional, continuous action spaces.
+The algorithm implemented to solve this environment is `Deep Deterministic Policy Gradient`, which combines both `Q-learning` and `Policy gradients`.
+At its core, it uses a stochastic behavior policy for good exploration but estimates a deterministic target policy, which is much easier to learn.
+This is a `model-free`, `off-policy` actor-critic algorithm using deep function approximators that can learn policies in high-dimensional `continuous action spaces`.

 ## The Model

 It primarily uses two neural networks, one for the actor and one for the critic.
 The critic is a Q-value network that takes in state and action as input and outputs the Q-value.

  ![](images/NeuralNetwork.png)